Siduka/seattleairbnbopenData/README.md

 There are three datasets used in the notebook:
 1. Listings: full descriptions and average review score
 2. Reviews: unique id for each reviewer and detailed comments
-3. Listings: full descriptions and average review score

-Markdown cells were used in the notebook to assist in walking through the thought process for individual steps.
+3. Calendar: listing id and the price and availability for that day Markdown cells were used in the notebook to assist in walking through the thought process for individual steps.